ezeguins/chatbot/README.md

 This project aims to implement the state-of-the-art techniques in Retrieval-Augmented Generation (RAG).
 Our primary objective is to collaboratively engage in a hands-on, end-to-end project that leverages the latest advancements in the LangChain library <img src="img/langchain.png" alt="Description" width="20"/>.Additionally, we focus on the interaction with the vector database Pinecone <img src="img/pinecone.png" alt="Description" width="15"/> ensuring a cutting-edge approach to data management and retrieval.

+### My own application can be found here: https://eguins.info

  ![Project Logo](img/img.png),

 ## Table of Contents